SrinandanKota/Algorithms/WebCrawler/README.md

 2. Initialize a Queue Q and a list visited.
 3. Place root in Q and visited.
 4. while Q is not empty Do
-(a) Let v be the rst element of Q.
+(a) Let v be the first element of Q.
 (b) For every edge hv; ui 2 E DO
       If u =2 visited add u to the end of Q, and add u to visited.
 If you output the vertices in visited, that will be BFS traversal of the input graph.
 We can use BFS algorithm on web graph also.
 Here,